maxiimilian/maxiimilian.github.io/content/blog/slurm_python_array.md

 You can list these settings in a list similar to `FILES` and pass the settings as arguments to a `train()` function similar to the `process()` call in this example.
 Sometimes, it is also needed to run the same experiment in a randomized fashion (e.g., Monte Carlo simulations or training of a machine learning ensemble).
 In that case, you can simply provide the `i` argument, i.e., the `$SLURM_ARRAY_TASK_ID`, as random seed for your random number generator.
+As a result, each script will have its own chain of random numbers while still being reproducible through a fixed seed.

 On a more practical note, if submitting hunderts of jobs through an array, it might be polite to limit the number of jobs that can run in parallel.
 In principle, the scheduler (Slurm) will not run more jobs than it has physical resources available.
-However, if you share a partition with your department, you might still exhaust all the available resources to your colleagues, so none of your colleagues can run jobs anymore.
+However, if you share a partition with your department, you might still exhaust all the resources available to your colleagues -- so, none of them can run jobs anymore.
-For example, to process 100 files but only 10 of them in parallel, we can run
+To avoid this, we can, for example, process 100 files but only 10 of them in parallel by running
 ```bash
 sbatch --array=0-99%10 process.job.sh
 ```
-Note the `%10` in the array definition, which defines the number of allowed parallel jobs.
+The `%10` in the array definition defines the number of allowed parallel jobs, here, ten.

 ## A note on numpy
 Numpy is a popular scientific computing library in Python.
-It is highly optimized and will run many functions in parallel by itself.
+It is highly optimized and will run many operations in parallel by itself.
 However, numpy sometimes (always?) does not detect when it is run on a high-performance computer (HPC) where it only has access to a subset of resources.
-Say, a compute node has 64 cores, but you only submit a job requesting 8 cores.
+Say, a compute node has 64 cores, but you submit a job requesting only 8 cores.
 Numpy might still assume that it can use all 64 cores when, in fact, it cannot.
 The result might be a slow down because numpy starts 64 parallel activities (threads), which have to compete for the eight "real slots" of parallel execution.
 To avoid this issue, we can tell numpy to only use as many cores as the job requested.